adepierre/Botcraft/README.md

 ## To-do list

 It's only a free time project, but there are still a lot of things to do!
 Right now the only usecase is an AFK bot to activate a farm with almost 0% usage of CPU/GPU.
-The next step is to add some functionalities like block breaking with a tool and block placing, inventory managing, entities handling/rendering, attacking, crafting...
+The next step is to add some functionalities like block breaking with a tool and block placing, entities handling/rendering, attacking, crafting...
 Everything needed to automate more tasks in survival vanilla Minecraft!

 There are also some minor improvements to existing features that have to be done:
 - Improve water/lava/ladder physics (the player can walk on fluids and can't climb the ladders)